wanjikuciku/Piktures/README.md

 # Collage
-This is a website that allows users to post blogs and comment on them 3th March 2019
+This is a website made for sharing photos.
+3th March 2019
 ### By Lorna wanjiku

 ## Description